 Important: Use a quality Micron Gauge to measure and validate the system vacuum achieved.
+Do not rely on the scale of a "bourbon tube" type gauge set to validate the depth and quality of the vacuum.

-- 1. Remove the caps of the gas valve service port. - 2.
-Connect gauge manifold and micron gauge to the service port provided at the suction service valve. - 3.
+- 1. Remove the caps of the liquid valve, gas valve and service port. - 2.
+Connect gauge manifold and micron gauge to the service ports provided at the liquid and suction service valves. - 3.
 Connect a vacuum pump to the manifold gauge. - 4.
-Open the low-pressure side of the manifold valve assembly and start the vacuum pump.
-The valve at the high-pressure side of the manifold valve assembly should be kept closed or evacuation will fail. - Operate vacuum pump until a vacuum of 500 microns or less is achieved.
-The evacuation duration depends on the vacuum pump size and unit's capacity, generally 20 minutes for the 9,000 BTUH units, to 1 hour for a larger 36,000 BTUH unit. - Close the manifold valves and shut off the pump.
-If vacuum holds below 700 microns for 15 minutes, the system can be considered dry and leak free.

-Go to step 5.

-b.
-If vacuum increases to 800 microns or greater, this is an indication of moisture in system or a leak may exist.
+Open the lower pressure side of the manifold valve assembly and start the vacuum pump.
+The switch at the high pressure side of the manifold valve assembly should be kept closed, or evacuation does not fail. - 5.
+Operate vacuum pump until a vacuum of 500 microns or less is achieved.
+The evacuation duration depends on the vacuum pump size and unit's capacity, generally 20 minutes for the 9,000 Btu/H units, to 1 hour for a larger 36,000 Btu/H unit. - 6.
+Close the manifold valves and shut off the pump. - If vacuum holds below 700 microns for 15 minutes, the system can be considered dry and leak free.
+Go to step 5. - b.
+If vacuum increases to 800 microns or greater, this is an indication of moisture in system or a leak exist.
 Identify leak and repair as necessary, after which repeat steps 4 and 5.
-If moisture is suspect, purge system and use triple evacuation method using dry nitrogen.
+If moisture is suspect, purge system use triple evacuation method using dry nitrogen.